Overview

 You can go to a2a-ui.stackone.com and interact with StackOne agents directly in your browser.Getting Started:- Go to a2a-ui.stackone.com

-- Click the Settings “⚙️” icon and enter your StackOne API key and account ID (see our Authentication Guide for details)
+- Click the gear “⚙️” icon and enter your StackOne API key and account ID.
+For multiple accounts, enter the account IDs comma-separated with no spaces (for example

 https://a2a.stackone.com/.well-known/agent-card.json, and click “Add Agent” - Start chatting with the agent!